FernandoMiguel/sshremotekeys/README.md

 From the manual:
 > sshd(8): Added a sshd_config(5) option AuthorizedKeysCommand to support fetching authorized_keys from a command in addition to (or instead of) from the filesystem.
 The command is run under an account specified by an AuthorizedKeysCommandUser sshd_config(5) option.

+This allows us to execute an arbitary command when a login attemp it made via ssh.
+In the case of this setup, it executes userkeys.sh

+Depending

 ## Gotchas